gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 This project forms part of a three part **Intelligence on the Edge** series.
 The followup topics will include:

-* Bringing Python and .NET Azure Functions and Machine Learning models to the Edge.
+* Bringing Python and .NET [Azure Functions](https://azure.microsoft.com/en-au/services/functions?WT.mc_id=github-blog-dglover) and [Azure Custom Vision](https://azure.microsoft.com/en-au/services/cognitive-services/custom-vision-service?WT.mc_id=github-blog-dglover) Machine Learning models to the Edge.
 Including Pod placement and working with hardware.
-* Deploying and managing Intelligence on the Edge with Azure IoT Edge.
+* Deploying and managing Intelligence on the Edge with Azure IoT Edge on Kubernetes.

 ## System Configuration